RAF Roborough

-RAF Roborough is a former Royal Air Force station in Roborough located 3.8 mi north of Plymouth, Devon which used Plymouth City Airport as their base.
+Royal Air Force Roborough or more simply RAF Roborough was a Royal Air Force station in Roborough located 3.8 mi north of Plymouth, Devon which used Plymouth City Airport as their base.

 History

 RAF Roborough began when the Air Ministry started to use Plymouth City Airport for exercises between the RAF, Royal Navy and the British Army.
 The Royal Navy started to use the airport in the late 1930s and was renamed RNAS Roborough however on 1 May 1942 the site was taken over by the Air Ministry for Royal Air Force use primarily for RAF Coastal Command.

 RNAS Roborough

 The Admiralty used the airfield for various duties also the airfield played an important role during the Battle of Britain coming under partial control of the No. 10 Group RAF headquarters at RAF Box and had RAF Middle Wallop as their sector station.
 The first squadron to use the airfield was No. 247 Squadron RAF between 1 August 1940 and 10 February 1941 flying the Gloster Gladiator II before moving to RAF St Eval on 10 February 1941 however after seven days the squadron moved back to Roborough flying the Hawker Hurricane I before moving out for the last time on 10 May 1941 when the squadron went to RAF Portreath.